ManikantaKSN/IIT-Dharwad-Student-Portal/README.md

 # IITDH Student Portal

-A web application designed to streamline student activities at IIT Dharwad, providing access to important resources, event management, and a discussion forum.
-Built using **Node.js**, **Express**, and **MongoDB**, the portal enables both students and administrators to interact with the platform seamlessly.
+The IITDH Student Portal is a web application for IIT Dharwad students, providing essential links, a comprehensive listing of upcoming events, a lost and found section, and a discussion forum.
+Developed with **Node.js**, **Express**, and **MongoDB**, it enhances the management and accessibility of these resources.

 ## Features